 Limited memory AI, unlike reactive machines, can look into the past and monitor specific objects or situations over time.
 Then, these observations are programmed into the AI so that its actions can be performed based on both past and present moment data.
 But in limited memory, this data isn’t saved into the AI’s memory as experience to learn from, the way humans might derive meaning from their successes and failures.
 The AI improves over time as it’s trained on more data.

 Self-driving cars: A good example of limited memory AI is the way self-driving cars observe other cars on the road for their speed, direction, and proximity.
 This information is programmed as the car’s representation of the world, such as knowing traffic lights, signs, curves, and bumps in the road.
-The data helps the car decide when to change lanes so that it does not get hit or cut off another driver.
+The data helps the car decide when to change lanes so that it does not get hit or cut off by another driver.

 The first two types of AI, reactive machines and limited memory, are types that currently exist.
 Theory of mind and self-aware AI are theoretical types that could be built in the future.
-As such, there aren’t any real world examples yet.
+As such, there aren’t any real-world examples yet.

 If it is developed, theory of mind AI could have the potential to understand the world and how other entities have thoughts and emotions.
 In turn, this affects how they behave in relation to those around them.

-Human cognitive abilities are capable of processing how our own thoughts and emotions affect others, and how others’ affect us—this is the basis of our society’s human relationships.
+Human cognitive abilities are capable of processing how our own thoughts and emotions affect others and how others’ affect us—this is the basis of our society’s human relationships.
 In the future, theory of mind AI machines could be able to understand intentions and predict behavior, as if to simulate human relationships.

 The grand finale for the evolution of AI would be to design systems that have a sense of self, a conscious understanding of their existence.
 This type of AI does not exist yet.